Wa `alaykum As-Salamu wa Rahmatullahi wa Barakatuh.

 Based on this, the restriction applies only to the head of the household, not to the members of his family.
 The Prophet Muhammad (peace be upon him) related the ruling to the one who is going to offer the sacrifice.

-Thus, what we can understood is that this ruling does not apply to those on whose behalf the sacrifice is offered.
+Thus, what is understood is that this ruling does not apply to those on whose behalf the sacrifice is offered.

 2- The Prophet (PBUH) used to offer the udhiyah sacrifice on behalf of his household.
 He commanded them not to remove any of their hair or nails.
 Had this been forbidden for them, the Prophet would have told them not to do it.
 This view is the more correct opinion.